sminatos/FDModBiotCyl.jl/samples_borehole/README.md

 The sample files have the following structure.
 You can change values according to your simulation configuration.

 1. Setting `dt`, `T`, and PML thicknesses (`LPML_r` and `LPML_z`)
-2. Creating a model (material parameter distribution)
+2. Creating a model (material parameter distribution):
   - See [Material parameters](#material-parameters) below for the necessary material parameters.
   - Look at an example function, for example, `makemodel_homogeneous_Elastic` in [/samples_borehole/acoustic_logging_Elastic_1L.jl](/samples_borehole/acoustic_logging_Elastic_1L.jl) for more details.
-3. Creating a source wavelet
+3. Creating a source wavelet `src_func`
-  - `src_func`
-4. Defining a source location and its amplitude scaling factor.
-Depending on acoustic logging (a point source) or VSP (a plane P wave incidence), there are different parameters
+4. Defining a source location and its amplitude-scaling factor.
+They depend on acoustic logging (a point source) or VSP (a plane P wave incidence):
   - [A point source simulation] `src_index` and `src_dn`
   - [A plane P wave incidence] `src_depth`
-5. Initializing field variables
+5. Initializing field variables:
   - [A point source simulation] `init_fields_Por`
   - [A plane P wave incidence] `initialize_planewave` assigns field variables based on the analytical solutions provided by [Peng(1994)](#references).
-For now, it supports only an open borehole embedded in a homogeneous elastic medium.
+The package supports only an open borehole embedded in a homogeneous elastic medium.
 6. Creating a PML profile by `init_PML_profile`
 7. Defining a receiver geometry
 8. Setting snapshots parameters by `init_snapshots`